gin-gonic/gin/README.md

     import "github.com/gin-gonic/gin"
     ```

-3. Import net/http if required:
+3. (Optional) Import `net/http`.
+This is required for example if using constants such as `http.StatusOK`.

     ```go
     import "net/http"